exodus4d/pathfinder/README.md

   $ compass watch
   ```
 > This will watch all \*.scss files for changes and generate a compressed \*.css file (./public/css/pathfinder.css).
-Don´t worry about `cache busting`.
+DonÂ´t worry about `cache busting`.
 Your current version `tag` will be added to the final path (e.g. ./public/css/pathfinder.css?v.0.0.10)

 ## SQL Schema
 To get *PATHFINDER* to work, you will need (at least) **two** databases.
 The first one is the [SDE](https://developers.eveonline.com/resource/static-data-export)
 from *CCP*.
-The second database is *PATHFINDERS*´s own DB.
+The second database is *PATHFINDERS*Â´s own DB.
 Make sure, you have the correct DB export for your version!

 **1. *CCP* Static Data Export ([SDE](https://developers.eveonline.com/resource/static-data-export))**